Skip to main content

 When circulating levels of this hormone decline below an optimal range, a condition known as hypogonadism, the body signals its deficiency through a spectrum of symptoms.
 These can range from reduced physical stamina and changes in body composition to diminished interest in intimacy and a general lack of zest.

-For instance, levels have been linked to an increased prevalence of metabolic syndrome, a cluster of conditions that collectively elevate the risk of cardiovascular disease.
+For instance, low testosterone levels have been linked to an increased prevalence of metabolic syndrome, a cluster of conditions that collectively elevate the risk of cardiovascular disease.
 This connection highlights that hormonal balance is not an isolated aspect of health; it is deeply interwoven with the health of your entire physiological network, including the heart and blood vessels.

 Understanding your body’s subtle signals is the first step toward reclaiming vitality and function.